mobizt/ESP32-Mail-Client/README.md

 ## Features

-* Support Email sending with or without attachment using IMAP server.
+* Support Email sending with or without attachment via IMAP server.

 * Working with SD card allows large file attachment supported.

 * Support Email reading (fetch and search modes) with or without attachment downloads.

-* Support large attachment download using SD card.
+* Support large attachment download via SD card.

 * Message text and its header are able to download and save to SD card.

-* Support Email message fetch and search using IMAP command as in RFC 3501 (depending on IMAP server implementation).
+* Support Email message fetch and search via IMAP command as in RFC 3501 (depending on IMAP server implementation).